 As the years went by, I did my share of corporate entertaining.
 But even when I was at peak earnings and able to afford to go to the events of The Season, I was usually too knackered to want to do so.
 And when I was sick of wearing a suit every day, the thought of wearing an even more ridiculous and outdated outfit to go to Ascot or Henley was not appealing.

-But The Escape Artist never quite shook off the idea that some people might be having more fun than him and that this might be found at those sort of places.
-And now that I have time on my hands, it seemed like it might be fun to put this idea to the test.
+But I never quite shook off the idea that some people might be having more fun than me and that this might be found at those sort of places.
+And now that I have time on my hands, I though I’d put this idea to the test.

 This is all a rather long-winded lead up to telling you that a couple of weeks ago, I spent the day at Henley Royal Regatta.
 And, not only that, I spent it in the fancypants Stewards Enclosure.